Anthurium radicans (Anthurium Malyi) Indoor Care, Propagation and Common Problems with Solutions

 Temperature and Humidity

-Anthurium radicans thrive in humid conditions.
-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Anthurium Malyi thrives in high humidity of 60-80%.
+To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Check out these techniques on how to increase humidity for houseplants.

 Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust.
 Do not leave water drops on the leaves as it may cause fungal infestations.